romeand/data_analyst/README.md

 ### Key questions

-1.Which platforms have the highest global sales, and how do these vary by region?
+1. Which platforms have the highest global sales, and how do these vary by region?
-2.Which video game genres are most popular in North America, Europe, and Japan?
+2. Which video game genres are most popular in North America, Europe, and Japan?
-3.What is the relationship between user/critic scores and global video game sales?
+3. What is the relationship between user/critic scores and global video game sales?
-4.Are there significant differences in average ratings across platforms and genres?
+4. Are there significant differences in average ratings across platforms and genres?

 ### Methodology
--__Data preprocessing__:Data cleaning (missing values, duplicates, column format and appropiate data types) -__Exploratory data analysis__:Identification of the most popular platforms and genres, and evaluation of the correlation between user/critic scores and sales.
+- __Data preprocessing__:Data cleaning (missing values, duplicates, column format and appropiate data types)
+- __Exploratory data analysis__:Identification of the most popular platforms and genres, and evaluation of the correlation between user/critic scores and sales.
--__Regional segmentation__: Comparison of platform and genre preferences in North America, Europe, and Japan.
+- __Regional segmentation__: Comparison of platform and genre preferences in North America, Europe, and Japan.
--__Hypothesis testing__: Comparison of average ratings across platforms and genres.
+- __Hypothesis testing__: Comparison of average ratings across platforms and genres.

 ###Insights and Recommendations
 #### Regional Differences in Platform and Title Sales
--Sales data reveals __notable differences across regions__ in terms of top-performing platforms and video game titles.
+- Sales data reveals __notable differences across regions__ in terms of top-performing platforms and video game titles.
--Understanding the __industry context__ is essential-market behavior varies by region, and insights are richer when combined with domain knowledge.
+- Understanding the __industry context__ is essential-market behavior varies by region, and insights are richer when combined with domain knowledge.

 #### Platform Lifecycles and Strategic Timing
--Although some platforms showed __strong historical sales, many had already __peaked by 2017__ and were declining by the time of analysis.
+- Although some platforms showed __strong historical sales, many had already __peaked by 2017__ and were declining by the time of analysis.
--The launch of __next-generation consoles in 2020__ was foreseeable in 2017, as both hardware and major game titles were nearing final development stages.
+- The launch of __next-generation consoles in 2020__ was foreseeable in 2017, as both hardware and major game titles were nearing final development stages.

 #### Review Scores and Sales Correlation
--A __stronger positive correlation__ was found between __critic scores__ and games sales than between user scores and sales.
+- A __stronger positive correlation__ was found between __critic scores__ and games sales than between user scores and sales.
--This may be due to the __promotional impact of critic reviews__, which tend to have greater media visibility.
+- This may be due to the __promotional impact of critic reviews__, which tend to have greater media visibility.
--Nonetheless, some games with __low critic ratings still sold well__, showing that critic influence is significant but no definitive.
+- Nonetheless, some games with __low critic ratings still sold well__, showing that critic influence is significant but no definitive.

 #### Data Processing as a Foundation for Insight
--Reliable analysis required extensive __data cleaning and preprocessing__, including handling missing values, duplicates, and column formatting.
+- Reliable analysis required extensive __data cleaning and preprocessing__, including handling missing values, duplicates, and column formatting.
--Proper data manipulation enabled the creation of __effective visualizations__ and more accurate interpretations.
+- Proper data manipulation enabled the creation of __effective visualizations__ and more accurate interpretations.

 ### Featured Visualizations